zheng0xd/JATIC-internal-docs/docs/process/platforms/gitlab.md

 The instance has a number of runners assigned to it which can run CI/CD jobs within a pipeline.
 These can be used to automatically run tests against code before merging, build artifacts, and deploy software.

-New groups and projects are able to leverage the instace-wide runners by default.
+New groups and projects are able to leverage the instance-wide runners by default.
 However, if your project requires particular compute resources, please make a request to program support.

 To read more, see [Gitlab Runner](https://docs.gitlab.com/runner/) from Gitlab.